+With Solar's acquisition of all outstanding employee ownership units, the Company became a single member LLC treated as a disregarded entity for tax purposes effective July 28, 2016.
 The members of Crystal Financial are individually liable for the taxes, if any, on their share of Crystal Financial's income and expenses.

-The Company has adopted Financial Accounting Standards Board ("FASB") Accounting Standard Codification 740-10 ("ASC 740-10"), Accounting for Uncertainty in Income Taxes, an interpretation of FASB Accounting Standard Codification 740.
+The Company applies the provisions of Financial Accounting Standards Board ("FASB") Accounting Standard Codification 740-10 ("ASC 740-10"), Accounting for Uncertainty in Income Taxes, an interpretation of FASB Accounting Standard Codification 740.
 ASC 740-10 provides a comprehensive model for the recognition, measurement and disclosure of uncertain income tax positions.
 The Company recognizes the tax effect of certain tax positions when it is more likely than not that the tax position will sustain upon examination, based solely on the technical merits of the tax position.
-As of December 31, 2015 and December 31, 2014, the Company does not have any uncertain tax positions that meet the recognition or measurement criteria of ASC 740-10.
+As of December 31, 2017 and December 31, 2016, the Company does not have any uncertain tax positions that meet the recognition or measurement criteria of ASC 740-10.